What Knot To Do

 — Published: August 2013

-Gripping hitches transfer tension from one line to another.
-They are designed to grip the line and not slip under load
+They transfer tension from one line to another.
+They are designed to grip and not slip under load

 The cleat hitch is the perfect knot for securing the boat to the dock